uc-cdis/gen3-user-doc/docs/user-guide/data-analysis.md

 unset https_proxy;
 ```

 What follows in this wiki is a guide to setting up this Jupyter notebook so that you can run everything in your browser.
-In the notebook, you'll learn about basic Gen3 commons operations like:
+In the notebook, you'll learn about basic data commons operations like:

 * Querying the API for metadata associated with submissions
 * Pulling data into your VM for analysis
 * Running a simple analysis over a file and collection of files
 * Plotting the results

-In the Jupyter notebook, many of the calls rely on more complex functions described in the [analysis_functions file](https://github.com/occ-data/gen3-functions/blob/master/analysis_functions_v2.py).
-It is worth taking the time to understand how this file works so you can use and customize it or build your own tools.

-We would gladly publish and share any tools, Docker images, function libraries, notebooks, etc via Github or via this Sage Synapse profile.
-Just contact <gen3-support@datacommons.io> for more information.

 ## Running the notebook in your VM